fbpx

 property guides

 Joint custody means that the children divide their time between both parents.
-It works well for couples who have experienced a fairly amicable separation and are able to maintain a working relationship in the interests of their children.
+This arrangement works well for couples who have experienced a fairly amicable separation and are able to maintain a working relationship in the interests of their children.

 It is only necessary to apply for a court order if you and your former partner are unable to reach an agreement between yourselves.
 The most common court orders relating to children are: